AAFC-ORDC-Crop-Bioinfomatics/MultiGS-R/README.md

 ## Introduction

-Genomic Selection accelerates genetic improvement by predicting the breeding values of individuals based on their genomic markers.
-OmniGS-R automates the complex workflow of GS, which includes data preprocessing, quality control, imputation, model training, and validation.
-By leveraging the robust statistical capabilities of R within a managed Java pipeline, OmniGS-R ensures reproducibility, scalability, and ease of use for both small-scale studies and large breeding populations.
+Genomic Selection accelerates genetic improvement by predicting the genetic-estimated breeding values (GEBVs) of individuals based on their genomic markers.
+MultiGS-R automates the complex workflow of GS, which includes data preprocessing, quality control, imputation, model training, and validation.
+By leveraging the robust statistical capabilities of R within a managed Java pipeline, MultiGS-R ensures reproducibility, scalability, and ease of use for both small-scale studies and large breeding populations.

 ## Key Features